Naomi Wilson (Courtesy IA Dept. of Public Safety)

 • Colbert Beets, 1019 Sixth St. SE in Cedar Rapids, files bankruptcy in U.S. District Court in Cedar Rapids in September 1979, listing debts of $16,879.54 and assets of $17,275.
 He claims $15,275 as exempt.

 • The Gazette publishes a “Sheriff’s Sale Notice” on Jan.
-2, 1980, against Gospel Tabernacle Church of Jesus Christ, Donald Kopecky and Paul Beets.
+2, 1980, against Gospel Tabernacle Church of Jesus Christ, Donald Kopecky, and Paul Beets.

 • On Jan.
 17, 1980, five charges are filed against Charles R. Tate, 19, after allegedly arguing with and hitting Terese Beets of 1743 Sixth Ave.
-SE, and then driving to her residence and threatening to injure the Rev. Paul Beets with a 18-1/4-inch machete.
+SE, and then driving to her residence and threatening to injure the Rev. Paul Beets with an 18-1/4-inch machete.

 • In July 1980, Naomi Wilson purchases a Cedar Rapids home at 1618 13th Avenue SE and begins buying things to fix it up.